-- 1. Values of biodiversity to economy and daily life, including values of species and protected areas and how to conserve and protect them for human development and survival - 2.
-Sustainable technologies and strategies for effective natural resources management, including information on livelihoods that - can serve as alternatives to fuelwood gathering and other environmentally unsustainable sources of income. - 3.
-Information on major biodiversity concerns of Timor-Leste as identified in the NBSAP: habitat degradation and fragmentation, overexploitation, pollution and solid waste management, climate change and related issues, disaster prevention and management
+- Values of biodiversity to economy and daily life, including values of species and protected areas and how to conserve and protect them for human development and survival. - Sustainable technologies and strategies for effective natural resources management, including information on livelihoods that can serve as alternatives to firewood gathering and other environmentally unsustainable sources of income. - 3.
+Information on major biodiversity concerns of Timor-Leste as identified in the NBSAP: habitat degradation and